silyfox/styleflow-1/README.md

 To transfer the style of an artwork a(ref image) onto a photograph p (base image), we synthesize a new image that simultaneously matches the content representation of p and the style representation of a.

-This is achieved through the optimization of a loss function that has 3 components: "style loss", "content loss", and "total variation loss":
+This is achieved through the optimization of a loss function that has 3 components: "style loss", "content loss" and "total variation loss":

 - The total variation loss imposes local spatial continuity between the pixels of the combination image, giving it visual coherence.
+It looks at the L2 norm of the sub image with when shifted by a single pixel to the left and down.

 - The style loss is where the deep learning keeps in --that one is defined using a deep convolutional neural network.
 Precisely, it consists in a sum of